sajithdilshan/elementary/readme.txt

 A wordpress theme inspired by the elementary os.
 Clean, minimal theme designed for blogs.

-I hope you would enjoy MetroUI Theme and let me know what do you think about it.
+I hope you would enjoy Elementary Theme and let me know what do you think about it.
 Email : sajithdilshan@gmail.com

-Demo of the Taprobana Theme : http://workdemo.x10.mx/elementary
+Demo of the Elementary Theme : http://workdemo.x10.mx/elementary
 ================================================================================